hasifk/resqnet/readme.md

 Resqnet

-A resque life saving mobile application
+A resque and life saving mobile application

 ### Wiki